nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 on some exciting software engineering projects with them!

 The `add member` command allows you to add a new team member in your currently selected team.
-The new member is added to the member list in the [current team section](#current-team-section) as seen in the image below.
+The new member is added to the member list in the [current team section](#current-team-section).

 Unsure of which team you are currently on?
-Please refer to the [current team section](#current-team-section)
+Please refer to the [current team section](#current-team-section).

 Here, let us take a quick walk-through on how to add a person.

 Let us try to add a new person called Alex Yeoh to our team.
-Identify the index number of `Alex Yeoh` in the application (1 in the image below).
+Identify the index number of "Alex Yeoh" in the application (1 in the image below).
 If you are not able to see their name in the list of persons, refer to [find person command](#finding-a-person-find-person) on how to find a person.

 Then, enter the command `add member 1`.

-If done successfully, you should see a new member `Alex Yeoh` show up in the member list in the [current team section](#current-team-section) as seen below.
+If done successfully, you should see a new member "Alex Yeoh" show up in the member list in the [current team section](#current-team-section) as seen below.

 ![Add Member Example](images/AddMemberExample.png)